About

 *1 week Fiddle & Music Camps

-* Weekly teaching “Youth Music Circles” in rural and indigenous centred communities, such as North Bay and Parry Sound
+* Weekly teaching “Youth Music Circles” in rural and indigenous centered communities, such as North Bay and Parry Sound.

-Past SATS programs have been partnered with the Royal Conservatory’s Learning Through the Arts and Music Champions arts curriculum.
-From 2013 to 2019, SATS and the North Bay Indigenous Friendship Centre offered the Traditional Fiddling Program, weekly lessons for children, youth and elders.
+Since its founding, SATS has created many successful partnerships to help deliver music education to youth.
+These include the Royal Conservatory Learning Through the Arts and Music Champions From 2013 until Covid, SATS and the North Bay Indigenous Friendship Centre offered the Traditional Fiddling Program, weekly lessons for children, youth and elders as well as March Break fiddle camps.

-SATS helps provide many “once in a lifetime” musical performance experiences to young students.
-Each summer with Festival of the Sound and in past years, SATS students have been featured with the Edmonton, Thunder Bay, Regina, North Bay and Saskatoon Symphonies and the New Zealand String Quartet.
-In 1997, students traveled from the Arctic and performed at Roy Thompson Hall with the Toronto Symphony.
+SATS helps provide to many young musicians a “once in a lifetime” musical performance experience.
+SATS’ fiddle students have been featured with the Edmonton Symphony, Thunder Bay Symphony, Regina, North Bay Symphonies and Saskatoon Symphony and the prestigious New Zealand String Quartet.
+In 1997, students traveled from the Arctic and performed at Roy Thompson Hall with the Toronto Symphony Orchestra.
 In 1999, 34 students traveled to the Orkney Islands to perform for the Homecoming Festival, experiencing the roots of their 300 year fiddling heritage.
+Every summer from 2004 until 2024 SATS’ fiddle camp youth performed for the Festival of the Sound in Parry Sound.